u16052642/thrive_erp_documentation/documentation-16.0/content/applications/hr/payroll.rst

 Structure types
 ---------------

-In Odoo, an employee's payslip is based on *structures* and *structure types*, which both affect how an employee enters timesheets.
+In Thrive Bureau ERP, an employee's payslip is based on *structures* and *structure types*, which both affect how an employee enters timesheets.
 Each structure type is an individual set of rules for processing a timesheet entry, which consists of different structures nested within it.
 Structure types define how often an employee gets paid, the working hours, and if wages are based on a salary (fixed) or how